 The Beamish Museum Tramway is 1.5 miles long, with four passing loops.
 Since 1993 the line has made a complete circuit of the museum site forming an important element of the visitor transportation system.
 Visitors can catch the frequent trams to travel around the museum in either direction.
-There are a selection of single decker and double decker trams with the upper decks often open to the elements.
-It is the longest preserved tramway in the country.
+There is a selection of single-decker and double-decker trams with the upper decks often open to the elements.
+It is the longest-preserved tramway in the country.

 Officially opened in 1985 the town area depicts Victorian buildings.
 A number of stores are located at the town where you can get an insight into the traditional goods and services.
 The town gives visitors an insight into how families lived and worked in the years leading up to the First World War.

 Beamish Motor and Cycle Works